Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flavor: Deboned chicken

-By now, we’ve established that a nursing mother cat needs kitten food for both herself and her kittens, and Blue Buffalo Healthy Growth Kitten Chicken & Brown Rice Recipe Dry Cat Food weighs in for the best actual kitten food.
-Deboned chicken is the first ingredient in this high-quality protein kitten food and features garden vegetables, whole grains, such as oatmeal, barley, brown rice, and fruit.
-It provides essential fatty acids for brain and eye development, such as arachidonic acid (ARA) and DHA.
+Deboned chicken is the first ingredient in Blue Buffalo Healthy Growth Chicken Kitten Food, and it also features garden vegetables, fruit, and whole grains, such as oatmeal, barley, and brown rice.
+It provides essential fatty acids for brain and eye development, such as arachidonic acid and DHA.
 The formula also includes taurine, which is an amino acid responsible for eye and heart health.

 It can be a little pricey, but with the price comes the fantastic ingredients that get your kittens off to a terrific start.
 It also contains peas, so avoid it if the mother cat has a pea allergy.
 We should note that some consumers state their kittens don’t like it.